dissyskcl/starter-academic/content/authors/cammarot/_index.md

 # Display name
 title: Chiara Cammarota
 weight: 25
-role: Senior Lecturer, now Associate Professor at Sapienza University of Rome
+role: Formerly Senior Lecturer, now Associate Professor at Sapienza University of Rome

 # Is this the primary user of the site?
 superuser: false